Vicki Larson, 90 of Evansville died Wednesday, August 19, 2020, at home surrounded by her family.

 Funeral Home: Glende-Nilson of Evansville.
 Condolences:GlendeNilson.Com

-To plant a tree in memory of Vicki (Delia) Loretta (Vick) Larson, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Vicki (Delia) Loretta (Vick) Larson, please visit our Tree Store.